Kadal (2013 film): Music

 Director Mani Ratnam's usual associate music composer, A. R. Rahman composed the songs as well as the background score for the film.
 The lyrics of three songs were penned by Vairamuthu, the other three written by his son Madhan Karky and remaining one by rapper Aaryan Dinesh Kanagaratnam, making the album feature seven tracks in the soundtrack album.
 The original Tamil version of the album was released on 28 November 2012, by the record label Sony Music.
 It topped the Indian music charts, especially iTunes India.
 The Telugu version of the soundtrack album was released direct to stores on 19 December 2012 and was also launched in a grand event at H.I.C.C.
 Novotel, Hyderabad on 2 January 2013.

 Release

-Gemini Film Circuit bought the theatrical rights of the film for ₹ 250 million.
+Gemini Film Circuit bought the theatrical rights of Kadal.
 The film was given a U certificate by the Censor Board after five minor cuts.
-The advanced booking opened two days prior to the release.
-However, the distributors in Tamil Nadu faced arduousness for screen occupancies due to controversial release status of film Vishwaroopam.

 ATMUS Entertainment secured the distribution rights of the film in USA.
 The original (Tamil) version was released in 54 screens and dubbed (Telugu) version in 20 screens.
 The film was premiered in most of the locations of the same country a day prior to the actual release.